Sidgi/alarm-clock/Readme.md

 * Set the data and it will play song at that time

+# How to use
+* Focus your cursor on input.
+Set the time when you want to play music with arrow keys.
+After you set time press - set alarm.
+To stop music press stop alarm.
 # Achivements

 * Learned how to use setInterval